Sanika-100/Data-Summarization-tool/README.md

 # Data Summarization Tool

 The **Data Summarization Tool** is a web-based application designed to automatically generate concise summaries from long-form text documents.
 By leveraging NLP (Natural Language Processing) techniques, this tool helps users extract the most relevant information quickly and efficiently.
-Users can upload `.txt` or `.docx` files and receive the summarized content directly on the interface and optionally via email.
+Users can upload `.txt` or `.docx` files and receive the summarized content directly on the interface.

 ---